adamczyk-g/TicTacToeGame/README.md

 # TDD example with Tic Tac Toe game
 A simple tic tac toe app, creating with tdd aproach.
-Domian work with console gui.
+Domain work with console gui.

 ## Assumptions
 - the game is played on a board with nine fields